hakuhodo-technologies/scope-rl/docs/documentation/examples/assessments.rst

 Assessments with top-:math:`k` deployment results
 ----------

-SCOPE-RL enables to obtain and compare the statistics of policy portfolio formed by each estiamtor as follows.
+SCOPE-RL enables to obtain and compare the statistics of policy portfolio formed by each estimator as follows.

 .. code-block:: python